-The second route through which unfavorable news affects value is via upward revision in discount rate expectations due an increase in perceived uncertainty (Brown et al., 2009).
+The second route through which unfavourable news affects value is via upward revision in discount rate expectations due to an increase in perceived uncertainty (Lui et al. 2007; Brown et al., 2009).
 Three streams of research support this link (Kothari et al., 2009).
-First, unfavorable news is expected to increase cash flow risk and hence the discount rate, even when the news does not contain direct information on the risk of those cash flows.
-Second, Ng et al. (2009) argue that unfavorable news predicts higher volatility in future earnings.
+First, unfavourable news is expected to increase cash flow risk and hence the discount rate, even when the news does not contain direct information on the risk of those cash flows.
+Second, Ng et al. (2009) argue that unfavourable news predicts higher volatility in future earnings.
 The increase in uncertainty resulting from higher earnings volatility raises the adverse-selection component of the bid-ask spread and hence the cost of trading the security (Diamond and Verrecchia, 1991; Easley and O'Hara, 2004).
 Third, the leverage effect also predicts a negative association between news content and cost of capital (Galai and Masulis, 1976; Ball and Kothari, 1989).
-Based on the view that unfavorable news triggers upward revision in discount rates due to increased uncertainty, rigorous financial investigation by analysts in response to NES should be characterized by higher levels of uncertainty due to enhanced attributional search.
-Conversely, if analysts fail to respond as theory predicts due to the social context in which they operate then their research outputs post-NES will reflect uncertainty levels similar to when firms report favorable earnings news.
+Based on the view that unfavourable news triggers upward revision in discount rates due to increased uncertainty, rigorous financial investigation by analysts in response to NES should be characterized by higher levels of uncertainty due to enhanced attributional search.
+Conversely, if analysts fail to respond as theory predicts due to the institutional context in which they operate then their post-NES research will reflect similar levels of uncertainty to that observed for favourable earnings news.